eva4s/eva4s/src.scala.md

   }
 ```

-Another simple reporter implementation that simply does nothing.
-Use it, if reporting is irrelevant
+A reporter implementation that simply does nothing.
+Use it, if reporting is irrelevant and the
-and the fittest individual is the only relevant information you want from running an evolutionary
+fittest individual is the only relevant information you want from running an evolutionary
 algorithm.

 ```scala